tombee/conductor/docs/reference/cli.md

 ## Overview

-Conductor provides a comprehensive CLI for managing workflows, providers, and daemon processes.
+Conductor provides a comprehensive CLI for managing workflows, providers, and controller processes.

 ## Global Flags